Officials say a suicide blast has hit the Afghan Interior Ministry compound in Kabul, killing at least six police officers.

-Earlier, a Taliban spokesman reiterated a vow to disrupt the presidential and provincial council elections with more violence and warned voters to stay away from the polls.
+The Taliban has repeatedly vowed to disrupt the presidential and provincial council elections and warned voters to stay away from the polls.

-Authorities said militants also killed nine people in Sar-e-Pol province, including a politician kidnapped earlier this week.
+Elsewhere in Afghanistan, authorities said Tuesday that militants have killed nine people in Sar-e-Pol province, including a politician kidnapped earlier this week.

 Hussain Nazari was a candidate for the provincial council in northern Afghanistan.